BDX-town/Akkoma/docs/docs/development/API/differences_in_mastoapi_responses.md

 ### Akkoma Settings Store

-Akkoma has mechanism that allows frontends to save blobs of json for each user on the backend.
+Akkoma has a mechanism that allows frontends to save blobs of json for each user on the backend.
 This can be used to save frontend-specific settings for a user that the backend does not need to know about.

 The parameter should have a form of `{frontend_name: {...}}`, with `frontend_name` identifying your type of client, e.g. `pleroma_fe`.
 It will overwrite everything under this property, but will not overwrite other frontend's settings.